Your Profitable Niche

-Your enthusiasm for your work is very client attractive.
-Your clients love the fact that you deeply care about them.
-They realize that you’re fully committed to their success.
+Your enthusiasm regarding the financials is very client attractive.
+Your clients appreciate how deeply you care about them.
+They believe you’re fully committed to their success.

 3. You Can Develop Referral Relationships

-Imagine a network of people eagerly talking about your business to potential clients.
+Imagine a network of people eagerly talking about your accounting firm to potential clients.
 They’re making connections on your behalf.
 It’s a fantastic business growth strategy.

 Expect 50 to 70% of warm referrals to turn into clients.
 A warm referral is an introduction to someone who’s interested in speaking with you.
 Someone else made the connection on your behalf.

-Many entrepreneurs mistakenly let this occur haphazardly.
-But what if you create a plan that nurtures referral partnerships?
+Many accounting professionals mistakenly let this occur haphazardly.
+But what if you create a plan which nurtures referral partnerships?
 You’d enjoy better results.